 2 – If your alumni status has expired, also complete the Alumni Re-Apply Form (link provided on registration confirmation page.)

 If you would like to apply to attend Distinctly Bronze, please follow these steps as soon as possible:

 1 – Log in to your Guild member account and register for the event on-line.
 You will see the link to registration on your login welcome screen.
 If you do not have your own membership in Handbell Musicians of America, you may join here or call the national office (937-438-0085) for assistance.
 You must pay the full registration fee at the time of registration.
 This fee will be refunded in full if you are not accepted to the event.

 2 – Complete and submit the on-line First-time Attendee Application from the link provided on your registration confirmation page.

 3 – Contact two references that have observed you ringing within the past year and ask them to complete the on-line First-time Attendee Recommendation.
+Recommedations from directors and clinicians will carry more weight than those of other ringers.
 YOU ARE THE ONLY PERSON RESPONSIBLE FOR ENSURING THAT YOUR TWO RECOMMENDATIONS ARE RECEIVED.
 You will not be contacted if your recommendations are not received in a timely manner.